Rio Ferdinand has admitted he harbours ambitions to one day be manager of the England football team.

 "I don’t think people should start shouting the odds about the opportunity to manage clubs until they have their badges.
 I am not sitting here saying 'give me a job' because I don’t have them yet."

 Ferdinand currently has his Uefa B Licence - the next steps are the A Licence and then the Pro Licence.
-Ferdinand says he will do his badges first to give himself the 'best opportunity' of getting the job

 The former Manchester United, Leeds and West Ham defender was banned for eight months by the Football Association in 2003 for failing to complete a drugs test - however, he believes that it would be a mistake if the FA were to use that against him in the future.